bookofproofs/bookofproofs.github.io/_sources/history/19th-century/amberg.md

 * Amberg's deputy was Hirsch.
 * Furthermore, Amberg was in charge of setting the fees.
 * As headmaster of the Gymnasium Zürich Amberg was an official Swiss delegate at the 1932 ICM in Zürich.
-* Amberg was married, but did not have any children.

 Born 6 September 1871, Zürich, Switzerland.
 Died 15 March 1952, Zürich, Switzerland.